jackdewinter/pymarkdown/newdocs/src/plugins/rule_md001.md

 ### Heading 3
 ```

-This changes for the very first heading if front-matter is present at the start
+This changes for the very first heading if Front-Matter is present at the start
 of the Markdown document and the [Front-Matter Extension](../extensions/front-matter.md)
 is enabled.
 In that case, the value of the `front_matter_title` configuration item
-(defaulting to `title`) specifies the case-insensitive name of the front-matter
+(defaulting to `title`) specifies the case-insensitive name of the Front-Matter
 metadata item to consider as the title of the document.
 If that field is present
 in the metadata, it is understood that it will be used as the document's level 1
 heading.
 In this case, anything except a level 2 heading will cause a failure.